andrewkerr9000/FindMyPast/README.md

 I am committing when writing a failing test to demonstrate my application of TDD.
 Normally I wouldn't commit if a test is failing.

-Performance
+Algorithm
 ===========

 Uses a Sieve of Eratosthenes to generate prime numbers.
-As the standard algorithm generates primes less than or equal to a specified number N I modified this to be capable of generating primes without an upper bound: this requires the use of lazy lists (Streams) to store known non-prime values.

-There are faster sieves, but they are more complex.
+Rather than 'mark off' multiples of primes, checks if each candidate number is a multiple of a prime, i.e. the ratio is a whole number.